 While the actual holiday dates see a dip in search volume, the days surrounding the holidays prove otherwise.
 Around the holidays, when folks are off work or home from school, they have ample time for searching.
 Maybe you’re catching up on the news, planning a vacation, or searching for school programs to apply to.
 Regardless of customer personas, the precious moments surrounding the holiday season offer a moment of “me time” and productivity for potential consumers.

 Many businesses not in the retail or holiday verticals tend to see more solid Google Search performance in early November and December.
 December is also when most companies begin planning for the new fiscal year.
 We see another increase in search volume once the holidays have passed and people return to their normal daily routines.
 For many non-retail businesses, the last week of December and the entire month of January can have the largest search volume of the year.

-More B2B businesses have embraced digital marketing strategies and shifted away from traditional marketing methods in 2020, investing in social media, virtual events, and other platforms to reach new customers.
+More B2B businesses have embraced digital marketing strategies and shifted away from traditional marketing methods over the last few years, investing in social media, virtual events, and other platforms to reach new customers.
 This shift away from conventional methods caused a substantial increase in B2B digital marketing spending in 2020 and 2021.